SreejuVatsan/BLOCKI/README.md

 # BLOCKI
-A tangible user interface for Internet of Things using OpenCV
+A tangible user interface for the Internet of Things using OpenCV